Canonical description of Exotic General Massive Gravity: SUMMARY AND DISCUSSIONS

 \section{SUMMARY AND DISCUSSIONS}

 In this work, we have studied the Hamiltonian analysis of the Exotic General Massive Gravity theory written in the first-order formulation.
 To obtain the best Hamiltonian description of this model, all the steps of Dirac's framework were followed.
 Our basic goal was to obtain and classify all the constraints on the dynamics of the model and deduce the number of physical degrees of freedom in the theory.
 First, we wrote the action in a $(2 + 1)-$dimensional form and found the conjugate momenta of each dynamical field in our theory.
 This enabled us to write the Hamiltonian and determine the primary constraints.
 Then we analyzed the requirement of the preservation of these constraints and we derived the corresponding modificated secondary constraints.
 Subsequently, we determined the conditions when these constraints are preserved and we found the symmetrization conditions corresponding to tertiary constraints, Eqs. (\ref{terc1})-(\ref{terc2}).
 In the process of completing Dirac's consistency procedure, we discovered two scalar equations (\ref{quartic1})-(\ref{quartic2}) establishing the most general relationship between the fields defining the principle action of the model.
 Such expressions have been solved algebraically for the auxiliary fields in terms of the dreibein, $(f,h)=(c_{f},c_{h})e$, Eqs. (\ref{F}) and (\ref{FyH}).
 Thereafter, with the complete structure of the constraints and their Poisson brackets, we classify all the constraints into first and second-class ones.
 The correct classification of such constraints allowed us to show that there are two physical degrees of freedom corresponding to a massive graviton without ghosts.
 Further, with the help of first-class constraints, we obtained the gauge generators that yield the spatial diffeomorphism symmetry, under which all physical quantities must be invariant.
 Finally, we were able to construct the Dirac brackets of EGMG by using the inverse of the so-called Dirac matrix, of which the entries are the Poisson brackets among the second-class constraints.
-An interesting direction for future work would be to consider the Dirac-type quantization of the theory in the canonical framework of loop quantum gravity \cite{Noui}.
+All of these results have not been reported in the literature as far as we know.